chevereto/vps/README.md

 ## Instructions

-* Login to your VPS
+* Root login to your VPS
 * Run the following script(s)

 ## Ubuntu